jtibble/pabtc/README.md

 1. Clone Project to your local machine

-2. NPM Install in /api/ folder
+2. 'npm install' in project root

-3. Run 'node app/main.js' and the REST API will start on port 80
+3. Install mongodb and run it on the default port ('mongod --dbpath C:\temp')

-[To Run REST API TESTS (while REST API is running)]
+4. 'node api/app/main.js' and the REST API will start on port 8080

-4. Run 'npm install -g mocha'
+To Run Tests

-5. Run 'mocha'
+5. 'npm test'